sfrank/sb-mpfr/README.md

 The MPFR library [1] provides arbitrary precision arithmetic on floating-point numbers.
-It makes use of the GMP library and therefore SB-MPFR requires SB-GMP [2].
-Contrary to SB-GMP the SB-MPFR contrib does not deeply integrate with any standard Common Lisp functions.
+It makes use of the GMP library and therefore SB-MPFR requires SB-GMP [2] (NOTE: SB-GMP is now part of the official contribs of SBCL and included in every newer release including the most up to date fixes, so there is no need for an extra installation).
+Contrary to SB-GMP the SB-MPFR bridge does not deeply integrate with any standard Common Lisp functions.
 However, the SB-MPFR provides several function with equivalent names of standard function and similar interface, e.g. SB-MPFR:COERCE, SB-MPFR:SIN etc.

 Rounding
 --------